Are you a freshman, sophomore, or transfer student new to Pre-Law Advising?...

 Applications to all ABA-accredited law schools are available through the LSAC’s online application service.
 Candidates must create a Credential Assembly Service (CAS) account through the LSAC website for the collection and processing of transcripts, letters of recommendation, LSAT score reports, and other application associated documents.
 Most law schools require applications and payment of application fees to be processed through the candidate’s online account as well.

-There are presently 206 ABA-accredited law schools in the United States.
+There are presently 196 ABA-accredited and approved law schools (schools that confer the J.D.) in the United States.
 With so many schools to consider, the following resource provides a helpful framework for the candidate to follow when choosing where to apply: Charting A Law School Course/A Strategy for Successful Application Choices.
 This article is one of many guides to assist prospective students in making application choices.
 A number of other helpful sources and guides are listed in the Application Services & Law School Guides as well as the Resources areas of this website.

 LSAT (Law School Admission Test)